nhsconnect/integration-adaptors/mhs/operating-mhs-adaptor.md

 so that logs are comprehensively captured across the whole solution allowing for joined up querying.

 ## Choice of Log analytics tooling
-The MHS Adaptor mya be deployed into various public or private cloud platforms.
+The MHS Adaptor may be deployed into various public or private cloud platforms.
 Irrespective of the platform, logs should be forwarded to a suitable log indexing service.

 ### Key requirements for choice of logging tool